Mentuhotep IV: Ain Sukhna

-At the red sea port of Ain Sukhna expeditions went to places like the Wadi Maghareh in the Sinai.
-Products like turqouise and copper were transported to Memphis some 120 km across the sand tracks of the Eastern Desert.
+At the Red Sea port of Ain Sukhna expeditions went to places like the Wadi Maghareh in the Sinai.
+Products like turquoise and copper were transported to Memphis some 120 km across the sand tracks of the Eastern Desert.
 Or perhaps transported along the Red Sea coast further south to the port of Mersa Gawasis.
 Inscriptions dated to Mentuhotep IV have been found.